WangHngLeee/covid-track/README.md

 🔗 Deployed on github pages : https://leeemask.com/covid-track/

-✨ Feel free to check it out !
+✨ Feel free to check it out !<br> <br>
-✨And if you like it please give a star ！<br>
+✨ And if you like it please give a star ！

 ## Run on local machine